 I simply don’t know how mothers who aren’t into babywearing do it.
 Without a wrap or sling how on earth do you keep your newborn happy whilst continuing to tweet on the loo/ stand in front of the fridge for endless minutes picking your way through leftovers and the chocolates your toddler received in honour of becoming a big sister/ wash off the paint toddler has plastered all over her face whilst breastfeeding newborn?
+Babywearing can work for all mamas and babies – I have heard that even babies born with hip dysplaysia can wear their babies.
 Also, babywearing is PERFECT for disguising the fact that you are in the supermarket in your milk stained pajama top.

 Like many parents we have a couple of different slings – ones for different occasions and timeframes in our daughters life.
 For these early days I find a stretchy wrap invaluable- it is so comfortable for me and snug for the little lady.
 I also find a ring sling handy too- it is easy to whip them in and out for pottytunities (we do EC with our daughters.)
 However, I seem to produce Gold Top milk that soon sees our babies piling on the pounds and becoming rather, um, BONNY, so by 3-4 months need to upgrade to something sturdier like my woven Didymos wrap.
 Most babies will get to at least 6 months with a ring sling or stretchy.